AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-adobe-proofs-id.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
-title: Upload proofs from Adobe Photoshop
+title: Upload proofs from InDesign
-description: You can upload your art boards as proofs directly to Adobe Workfront for a thorough review and approval.
+description: You can upload your art boards as documents for a quick review and approval or simply to store in Adobe Workfront.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
-exl-id: cbb12ee7-949e-44a1-9340-3ef93c003b21
 ---

-# Upload proofs from Photoshop
+# Upload proofs from InDesign

 You can upload your art boards as proofs directly to Adobe Workfront for a thorough review and approval.